kyrylodevshyrokov/nest-events-api/README.md

 - Method: **GET**
 - URL: {{URL}}/events
 - Requires Auth: **NO**
-- Description: This endpoint allows for both authenticated and unauthenticated users to retrieve all events.
+- Description: This endpoint allows both authenticated and unauthenticated users to retrieve all events.

 ### Get Single Event

 - Method: **GET**
 - URL: {{URL}}/events/:id
 - Requires Auth: **NO**
-- Description: This endpoint allows users to retrieve information about a specific event with ID.
+- Description: This endpoint allows both authenticated and unauthenticated users to retrieve information about a specific event with ID.

 ### Delete Event